-The Trust has a commitment to an additional contribution of US\$3.5 million to PFGP (inclusive of US\$2.8 million of preferred equity and US\$0.7 million of common equity, terms consistent with the two existing classes).
-Timing of the additional funding is unknown at this time.
+Alaris has a commitment to an additional contribution of US\$1.4 million to PFGP, the timing of the additional funding is unknown at this time as the commitment requires certain conditions to be met.

 Subsequent to closing of the sale of Sandbox in February of 2020, AEP received a direct claim and protest notice (the "Notices") from the purchasers of Sandbox for amounts under the indemnification and working capital adjustment provisions.

 In September 2020, the purchaser served AEP with a complaint (the "Complaint"), which advances claims centered upon the assertions contained in the Notices that were previously disclosed.
 That is, the Complaint alleges, among other things, that AEP and certain of its representatives breached some of the representations and warranties of the purchase and sale agreement ("purchase agreement") and in so doing committed fraud.
 The Complaint also asserts that AEP breached the purchase and sale agreement when it took the position that certain issues related to a working capital adjustment were not appropriate for arbitration.
 The Complaint alleges damages of approximately US\$37.2 million.
 AEP and the Trust believe the claims within the Complaint are without merit and is vigorously defending the case.
 The Complaint has progressed to the discovery stage and AEP has filed a counterclaim against the purchasers of Sandbox.

-Based upon its knowledge of the facts of the pre-closing of Sandbox, the sale process and other advice obtained to date, no liability has been recorded in the financial statements.
+Based upon its knowledge of the facts of the pre-closing of Sandbox, the sale process and other advice obtained to date, no liability associated with this claim has been recorded in the financial statements.